Exabyte-io/documentation/docs/remote-connection/actions/open-desktop.md

 # Open / Close Remote Desktop

-The [Remote Desktop](../remote-desktop.md) connection option for accessing our platform is accessible under the corresponding `Remote Desktop` option available in the [right-hand sidebar menu](../../ui/right-sidebar.md) of the [Web Interface](../../ui/overview.md).
+The [Remote Desktop](../remote-desktop.md) connection method for accessing our platform is accessible under the corresponding `Remote Desktop` option available in the [right-hand sidebar menu](../../ui/right-sidebar.md) of the [Web Interface](../../ui/overview.md).

 The Remote Desktop can subsequently be closed by clicking the "X" button at its top-right corner, which reverts the entire screen to its previous appearance.